Battle of Talikota: Sources

 The details of the battle and immediate aftermath are often distinctly contrarian and even accounting for biases, reconstruction is difficult, if not impossible.

 Description

-The exact venue of clash has been variously mentioned as Talikota, Rakkasagi-Tangadigi and Bannihatti, all on the banks of river Krishna.
+The exact venue of clash has been variously mentioned as Talikota, Rakkasagi-Tangadigi and Banahatti, all on the banks of river Krishna.
 (Note: James Campbell had reported traces of the Vijayanagara defensive fortifications along the southern bank of Krishna in these regions as late as 1884.)
 There exists debate as to the precise dates.
 Span-lengths vary from hours to days; descriptions of battle formations and maneuvers vary too.
+Muslims from the Vijayanagar army under the Muslim generals (Gilani brothers) defected to the opposite side during the battle, causing the Vijayanagar army to lose.
+The superior, well integrated tactics of the Sultanates' artillery also led to their victory.